 Terri was a featured artist at VoyageATL, June 2018.
 Read the online interview here.

 As an artist, I am interested in the beauty and complexity of the natural world, especially its structures, patterns and cycles.
 Through gestural marks and organic forms, I make reference to the landscape around us, and also the emotional landscape within.
 Dots and lines are among the most basic visual marks, and I see them as metaphors for the elemental particles that make up everything, always in motion and evolving.
-Each painting becomes its own dramatic world where visual elements are emerging and moving through time and space.
-I want to put the emphasis on verbs more than nouns, creating a sense of energy and movement, yet also maintaining a sense of balance.
+I want to put the emphasis on verbs more than nouns, creating a sense of energy and movement, yet also maintaining a sense of balance within the work.